PatzEdi/PyTeslaStockScrape/README.md

 # PyTeslaStockScrape
-### **A script that allows you to send notifications to any device once the tesla stock goes either below or above the inputted values.**
+### **A script that allows you to send notifications to any device once the TSLA stock goes either below or above the inputted values.**
 ____________________________________________________________________________

 This script uses ntfy.sh, a notification sending service by binwiederhier!
 [NTFY github](https://github.com/binwiederhier/ntfy)